Kannely/hackathon2021/README.md

 ### Example

-The branch ```master``` is deployed at the following link : https://hack-squelette.osc-fr1.scalingo.io/
+The branch ```master``` is deployed on Scalingo at the following link : hack-scalingo.klethuillier.fr/ (To access the front-end : hack-scalingo.klethuillier.fr/front )